ktorio/ktor-documentation/topics/openapi-spec-generation.md

 <def>
 <title><code>codeInferenceEnabled</code></title>
 Controls whether the compiler attempts to infer OpenAPI metadata from routing code.
 Defaults to <code>true</code>.
-Disable this option if inference produces incorrect results or if you prefer to define metadata explicitly using annotations.
+Disable this option if inference produces incorrect results, or you prefer to define metadata explicitly using annotations.
-For more details, see <a href="#code-inference">the code inference rules</a>.
+For more details, see <a href="#code-inference">code inference rules</a>.
 </def>
 <def>
 <title><code>onlyCommented</code></title>